 So, even if a person says ok, and it means the person has expressed acceptance, does it mean they’re not really happy with the decision?
 Does the word “ok” actually give consent or not?

-I’m going of topic a bit.
-But what I’m basically saying is, as black people, there’s nothing wrong with feeling not good about being just “ok”, wanting better for your future.
+I’m going off the topic a bit.
+But what I’m basically saying is, as black people, there’s nothing wrong about wanting a better future for yourself, but it’s about how you go about getting it.

 I believe it is important to know your black history and as much as possible.
 Preferably, from the beginning, before slavery, up to now.
-You could even found out about your own family history, so you can know more about yourself.
-As black people, I believe supporting each other and others who want to help us in fellowship, this includes people outside our own race, is important in building a better life to move forward.
+You could even find out about your own family history, so you can know more about yourself.
+As black people, I believe supporting each other and others outside our own race in peaceful fellowship is important in building a better life to move forward.

 Also, I believe, as humans, by keeping open minds allows our own minds to learn and expand, so we can show an appreciation for each other cultures and perceptions, as well as feeling confident to choose to not lose being unique.